charleschile/charles-codebook/英语pre.md

 Of course, despite all the security measures in place, it's still possible to become a victim of ransomware.
-The first
+Here are the suggestions for you after a ransomware

-> **Do NOT pay the ransom** - Security experts and law enforcement agencies strongly advise against paying the ransom because this only encourages attackers to continue their criminal activity.
+> 1. **Do NOT pay the ransom** - Security experts and law enforcement agencies strongly advise against paying the ransom because this only encourages attackers to continue their criminal activity.
 In many cases, there's no guarantee the attacks will provide a working decryption key.
 Even with a key, the data may become corrupted, resulting in permanent loss.

-> **Isolate infected systems** - To prevent a further breach, users should immediately disconnect their device from the network and all wireless connectivity (Wi-Fi, Bluetooth).
+> 2. **Isolate infected systems** - To prevent a further breach, users should immediately disconnect their device from the network and all wireless connectivity (Wi-Fi, Bluetooth).
 Although the ransomware may have already affected other users, isolation can limit the scope of infection in the network.

-> - **Identify the source** - Figuring out where the malware originated from can help locate the entry point of the ransomware.
+> 3. **Identify the source** - Figuring out where the malware originated from can help locate the entry point of the ransomware.
 This information can provide the organization with valuable information to further improve security practices and training.

-> - **Report attack to authorities** - Ransomware is a crime that should be reported to authorities for further investigation.
+> The last one is **Report attack to authorities** - Ransomware is a crime that should be reported to authorities for further investigation.
 However, another benefit is that law enforcement agencies may have access to more advanced recovery tools and software not available to most organizations.
 In some cases, recovering stolen or compromised data and catching perpetrators is possible.

+So based on all the previous strategies against phishing and ransomware.
+There are three main suggestions for protecting us from daily cyber attacks.
+•Use strong, unique passwords and enable 2-factor authentication for all accounts.

+•Be cautious of sharing personal information online and review privacy settings regularly.

+•Keep software updated to protect against the latest
+security vulnerabilities.

+Finally, to conclude,
+my partner had introduced jane's experience of being attaked by a phishing email.
+This cyber attack can lead to information and financial lose.
+And it is also close to us.

+The common cyber attacks are consisted of
+•Phshing that make use of emails & fake website creation

+•Ransomware that can lock software and files & demand payments

+the protection Strategies that we should use are that:

+•Always be cautious

+•Strong passwords & 2-factor authentication

+•Use tools like firewalls and web extensions

+•Update system and software